 As a child, I had an Aunt who gave all six of us children the same gift each year.
 Underwear.
 Growing up in a low-income family, she decided it was best to give us something useful.
 I appreciate it now as an adult, but as a child, I rolled my eyes, said Thank You, with as much polite enthusiasm as I could muster, and prayed hard that next year she’d give me a great book instead.

 Let’s face it.
-It’s hard to come up with a unique gift for everyone on our list.
-And with some people, its easy to default to auto-pilot.
-So before you buy someone on your list a version of the gift you gave them last year (and maybe the year before, too…) consider something different.
+It’s hard to come up with a unique gift for someone who’s retiring.
+And with some people, it’s easy to default to auto-pilot.
+But before you buy a retiring co-worker a version of the gift you gave someone at that retirement party last year (and maybe one the year before, too…) consider something different.
 If you’re searching for just the right gift for someone, you can’t go wrong with the gift of knowledge.
-Here’s Retirement Wisdom’s first annual guide to a better gift than another sweater:

 by Alan Castel